top of page

 Tasmātparabhairavayogottamārthalābhe sarvadākalpo narastasya svaprakāśaniṣedhaprasaropaphalatvāt||44||

-Thus (tasmāt) the limited individual (naraḥ) is always incapable (sarvadā akalpaḥ) of attaining (lābhe) the final Goal (uttama-artha) of Parabhairavayoga (parabhairavayoga), for he is a by-product (tasya… upaphalatvāt) of the process (prasara) of negation (niṣedha) of His (sva) Light (prakāśa).
+So (tasmāt), the limited individual (naraḥ) is ever unable (sarvadā akalpaḥ) to attain (lābhe) the final Goal (uttama-artha) of Parabhairavayoga (parabhairavayoga), because he is a byproduct (tasya… upaphalatvāt) of the process (prasara) of denial (niṣedha) of His (sva) Light (prakāśa).

-Thus the limited individual or atomic being is always unable to attain the final Goal of Parabhairavayoga, namely, to attain full Emancipation.
-For he is a by-product of the process of negation of His Light, namely, because he is a manufactured creation of the inscrutable Māyāśakti—the duality-manifesting power—of Paramaśiva.
-However, by His causeless Mercy, which appears in the form of intense descent of Power (Bestowal of Grace) and not otherwise, even this miserable limited individual who is prone to error at every step is able to overcome his formidable ignorance and fully realize his oneness with the Light of Paramaśiva, by which he never returns to this distress-filled Transmigration, and there is no doubt about it.
+So, the limited individual or atomic self is ever unable to attain the final Goal of Parabhairavayoga —i.e. to achieve full Emancipation because he is a byproduct of the process of denial of His Light, namely, since he is a creation manufactured by the inscrutable Māyāśakti -the power that manifests duality- of Paramaśiva.
+However, by means of His causeless Mercy, which appears in the form of intense descent of Power -Grace bestowal-, and not otherwise, even this miserable limited individual who is prone to error at every step is able to overcome his formidable ignorance and completely realize his unity with the Light of Paramaśiva, by which he never returns to this Transmigration replete with afflictions, and there is no doubt about it.

-यच्च स सन् निषिद्धतत्प्रकाशे विषये तत्स एवान ्धकारसङ्कुल उच्यते॥४५॥
+यच्च स सन् निषिद्धतत्प्रकाशे विषये तत्स एवान्धकारसङ्कुल उच्यते॥४५॥

 Yacca sa san niṣiddhatatprakāśe viṣaye tatsa evāndhakārasaṅkula ucyate||45||

-प्रकाशं विवरितुमसमर्थं तिमिरं प्रत्युत प्रक ाशस्तिमिरं विवृणोति॥४६॥
+प्रकाशं विवरितुमसमर्थं तिमिरं प्रत्युत प्रकाशस्तिमिरं विवृणोति॥४६॥

 Prakāśaṁ vivaritumasamarthaṁ timiraṁ pratyuta prakāśastimiraṁ vivṛṇoti||46||